Squynijos/TGP_Screen/README.md

 # TGP_Screen
-Library form Arduino based on the TGP_Ecran library.
+Library for Arduino based on the TGP_Ecran library.